Advances and challenges in single-molecule electron transport: Conclusions

 \subsubsection{Towards novel phenomena - challenges for experiments}

 We have covered in the review a number of theoretical developments that are well advanced, {\it e.g.}, the formation of polarons in soft molecules or the Kondo-effect in systems with two coupled spin-degrees of freedom.
 In these situations the theory is awaiting experimental confirmation.
-Further theoretical investigations are ongoing with prospects promising enough to make them good candidates for experimental investigations.
+Further theoretical investigations are ongoing with good prospects for experimental testing.

-\paragraph*{Many-body quantum interference.} Quantum interference ({\qi }) in single-molecule transport has been a topic of intensive research in the past decade with a very strong emphasis on single-particle phenomena.
+{\it Many-body quantum interference.} Quantum interference ({\qi }) in single-molecule transport has been a topic of intensive research in the past decade with a very strong emphasis on single-particle phenomena.
 Much less is known for situations where states interfere that consist of a few Slater determinants instead of just a single one.
 One would expect that many-body {\qi } should be a frequent encounter in molecular systems, but so far it has been identified only in exceptional cases \cite{Yu2017}.

 To give a perspective, we mention that many-body interference is a topic closely related to ongoing research directions in neighboring fields.
 For instance, in condensed matter physics the quantum-interference of many-body states drives {\it many-body localization} \cite{Nandkishore2015,Bera2017}.
 The phenomenon is associated with a breakdown of diffusion in inhomogeneous wires that can persist even at elevated temperatures, provided that the coupling to the environment and vibrational modes is sufficiently weak.
-To what extent single molecules could be a suitable testbed to study this fascinating phenomenon remains to be seen.
+To what extent single molecules could be a suitable testbed to study this fascinating phenomenon remains to be seen. {

+{\it Light-matter interaction.} In many fields of science, light offers very powerful tools for investigation.
+For example, advanced spectroscopic tools have been developed that are capable of interrogating individual molecules embedded in an isolating matrix \cite{Orrit2014}.
+For molecules connected to metallic leads fluorescence is quenched by electron-hole excitations in the leads.
+The metallic leads similarly hamper electroluminescence and other forms of light-emission and absorption. { For example, quenching of optical excitations of the molecule plays an important role for achieving light-induced switching in single-molecule junctions \cite{Dulic2003,Molen2008}. }

+In contrast, there is one form of light-matter interaction that profits from the proximity of the metallic leads, which is Raman spectroscopy \cite{Ward2008,Natelson2013,Iwane2017}.
+In this case the light excites surface plasmon modes in the metallic tips, which lead to an enhanced electric field at the molecule.
+Other forms of light-matter interaction can be studied by separating the active center in the molecule from the metal by }{ insulating layers, or insulating molecular wires.
+For this reason, light emitted from single-molecule junctions has been seen first after separating the molecule from direct contact with the metallic leads \cite{Qiu2003,Marquardt2010,Reecht2014,Doppagne2018}.}